IAmSaturnDev/VirtSH/README.md

 OR

 You can use the docker image!
-Open your commandline and run these two commands!
+(Easier and Recommended) Open your commandline and run these two commands!

 ```
 docker pull saturndev/virtsh